Error Handling

 property is serialized according to the spec

 with location and path information.
-In addition, by default three additional pieces of information are serialized
+In addition, by default two additional pieces of information are serialized

 - Within